-- A passport with at least six-months' validity and with blank visa pages, as well as a photocopy of the passport's data page and photo page.
+- A passport with at least six months' validity and with at least one blank visa page, as well as a photocopy of the passport's data page and photo page.

-- A photocopy of any previous Chinese visas or passports.
+- A photocopy of any previous Chinese visas or Chinese passports.

 - A completed visa application form.

-- A money order or payment authorisation form (if applying by mail).
+- An application fee (via payment authorisation form if applying by mail).